San Diego Supercomputer Center

 Grant in 2020

-Maverick Space Systems, founded in 2019 and headquartered in San Luis Obispo, California, specializes in satellite deployment hardware along with integration and launch brokering services.
-The company provides customized and cost-effective solutions for satellite deployment, managing development and launch campaigns for university programs, government missions, and commercial constellations.
-By offering seamless, turn-key services, Maverick Space Systems enables its customers to efficiently and effectively place their payloads into orbit across North America.
+Maverick Space Systems, founded in 2019 and based in San Luis Obispo, California, specializes in satellite deployment hardware and provides integration and launch brokering services across North America.
+The company develops customized and cost-effective hardware solutions that facilitate end-to-end launch services.
+Maverick Space Systems manages satellite development and launch campaigns for diverse clients, including university programs, government missions, and commercial constellations.
+By offering seamless, turn-key services, the company enables its customers to efficiently place their payloads into orbit.

-Obsidio, Inc. is a medical device company founded in 2018 and based in Solana Beach, California.
-The company specializes in developing shear-thinning hydrogel biomaterial technology, which is used to manufacture therapeutic devices and universal gel embolization materials.
-This technology allows for minimally invasive procedures to inject embolic materials through catheters, effectively stopping undesirable blood flow in vessels throughout the body.
-Obsidio's products are applicable in various medical scenarios, including the treatment of hemorrhages, aneurysms, and tumors, as well as managing conditions related to coagulopathy.
-By focusing on interventional radiology and oncology, Obsidio aims to provide precise and durable solutions for vascular occlusion.
+Obsidio, Inc. is a medical device company based in Solana Beach, California, founded in 2018.
+The company specializes in developing shear-thinning hydrogel biomaterial technology, which is utilized to create therapeutic devices and universal gel embolization materials.
+This innovative technology allows for minimally invasive embolization procedures to effectively stop unwanted blood flow in vessels throughout the body.
+Obsidio's products are designed to address a variety of medical issues, including hemorrhage, aneurysms, and cancers, by providing targeted control of bleeding and occlusion of blood vessels.
+The company's biomaterial platform is applicable in interventional radiology and oncology, enabling precise and durable treatment solutions.

 ACatechol, founded in 2016 and based in Pasadena, California, specializes in the development of biological-protein-based adhesives and biomimetic surface technologies.
 The company's innovative products are designed to prevent the spread of diseases by utilizing nanocomposite coatings and surface modifications applicable to various materials such as medical devices, implants, and textiles.
 These advanced coatings are effective in eliminating a wide range of bacteria and viruses, even in moist conditions.
 This capability enables the production of underwater glues, adhesives, coatings, and primers, offering a safer and more efficient alternative to traditional silane-based grafting methods, which can be slow, toxic, and inconsistent.